captainnajork/100-days-of-code/log.md

 **Thoughts**  Remember int() for whole numbers, float() for numbers with decimals, round(number, 2) to round to 2 decimal places

+CS50 lecture: Think of arguments as inputs!
+In the mental model:
+Input -> Algorithm -> Output

+Scratch project idea: A ball that bounces around the screen (like Windows screensaver), leaves a train behind it to create a pattern and/or plays specific tones depending on where it makes contact with the perimeter.
+The perimeter can also be other shapes than a rectangle.

 **Link(s) to work**